 Do I Have to Tell My Employer I am Going to Rehab?

-Generally, you do not have to tell your employer you are going to rehab.
+Can I get fired for going to rehab?
+That’s a legit question.
+However, if you’re wondering how to go to rehab without losing your job, you can breathe easy.
+Generally, you do not even have to tell your employer you are going to rehab.
 It is none of their business as to the reason why you requested time off, whether you are using personal time, vacation time, sick time, or decide to take a leave of absence due to medical reasons.

 In addition, your employer cannot force you to tell them why you need the time off.
 However, suppose your employer requires a medical note.
-In that case, you can have your doctor or the treatment center where you will be receiving treatment provide a generic note that basically states you need the time off due to a personal medical reason.
+In that case, you can have your doctor or the treatment center where you will receive treatment provide a generic note stating you need the time off due to a personal medical reason.

-Although, if your job requires you to work with or around drugs and alcohol, then you may want to inform your employer after you return from rehab so they can accommodate any special needs or restrictions related to your recovery.
+However, suppose your job requires you to work with or around drugs and alcohol.
+In that case, you may want to inform your employer after you return from rehab so they can accommodate any special needs or restrictions related to your recovery.
+If this is the case, you may choose to go ahead and tell your employer you’re going to rehab.

 However, employers may fire employees when there is a legitimate reason, such as constantly showing up late, missing too much work, or not performing one’s job duties.
 So, if your substance use affects your work performance, your employer could theoretically terminate you.
 Yet, they cannot directly fire you for wanting to go to rehab.

-Additionally, some jobs may require random alcohol and drug testing as part of the job duties or mandatory testing when there is an accident.
+Additionally, some jobs may require random alcohol and drug testing or mandatory testing when there is an accident.
 So, if you violate a company policy or fail alcohol and drug testing, your employer could choose to terminate you.

 What Laws Protect My Job When I Go to Rehab?